Dayruke/Avatar-Link/Documentation/Design.md

 We'll develop in Python -- its ease of use and extensive libraries increase the chances of getting a project up and running quickly.

-Our initial focus for App interoperability with the Link are v Virtual / voice assistants such as Alexa, Google Assistant, and Mycroft.
+Our initial focus for App interoperability with the Link are Virtual / voice assistants such as Alexa, Google Assistant, and Mycroft.

 [Mycroft](https://mycroft.ai/) is the first App we will integrate with the Link.